lauarango/Complete-Cloud-Infrastructure-with-Generative-AI/Important-CDK-Concepts.md

 - Drift Detection: A feature that detects changes to stack resources outside of CloudFormation.

 - Libraries: Pre-packaged modules for common use cases, providing reusable, higher-level constructs.

+## AWS CDK (Cloud Development Kit)
+The AWS Cloud Development Kit (CDK) is an open-source software development framework to define your cloud application resources using familiar programming languages.
+It allows you to write infrastructure as code using high-level, object-oriented languages like TypeScript, JavaScript, Python, Java, and C#.

 #### Construct